Dragon-Wonder/Experimental-Platformer-AI/Documentation/Manual.md

 A Patch to the program will never affect the config file unless the patch is to the config file.
 In this cause the program will just load the old config file.
 If we end up making changes to the config file in a patch; then that release will say in it to delete old config files.

+The Software status will only appear if it is NOT a release version (such as a Beta, Alpha, or RC).
+The software will check this and replace the config if it doesn't match the current software status.

+The Status Update is an internally number we use to keep track of how far into a Software Status we are.
+It is meaning less to the program.

 ### First Generation Steps